SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/DataMiner_user_permissions.md

 These user permissions are used for the API deployment feature.
 This is a deprecated [soft launch feature](xref:SoftLaunchOptions).

 >[!NOTE]
-> This feature has been marked obsolete from DataMiner version 10.3.6 onwards.
-It has been replaced by the [User-Defined APIs](xref:UD_APIs) feature and is removed from 10.4.0 onwards.
+> This feature is obsolete from DataMiner version 10.3.6 onwards and is no longer available from DataMiner 10.4.0 onwards.
+It has been replaced by the [User-Defined APIs](xref:UD_APIs) feature.

 #### Modules \> API \> Deploy script API